-In the 1970s, the Provisional IRA was in the early days of its armed campaign to end British rule on Ireland.
+In the 1970s, the Provisional IRA was in the early days of its armed campaign to end British rule on the island of Ireland.
 In the United States, a small group of activists began organising on their behalf.
 They called themselves the Irish Northern Aid Committee, or Noraid—and they were looking for a fight.

 Hosted by documentary filmmaker Nate Lavey, Foreign Agent is a podcast series about the connection between ordinary Irish Americans and a revolutionary socialist guerrilla group.
 In six episodes, travelling back and forth across the Atlantic over three decades of conflict, Foreign Agent explores how regular Americans became militant advocates for the cause of Irish freedom.